Source: The Conversation (Au and NZ) – By Bronwyn Laycock, Professor of Chemical Engineering, The University of Queensland

 Steven Pratt has received ARC funding to conduct research on biodegradable plastics.
 He has also been involved with several industry funded projects on biodegradable plastics.
 His current funding partners are ARC, City of Gold Coast, Queensland Government and DFAT.

 – ref.
-Do you toss biodegradable plastics in the compost bin?
-Here’s why it might not break down – https://theconversation.com/do-you-toss-biodegradable-plastics-in-the-compost-bin-heres-why-it-might-not-break-down-178542
+Do you toss biodegradable plastic in the compost bin?
+Here’s why it might not break down – https://theconversation.com/do-you-toss-biodegradable-plastic-in-the-compost-bin-heres-why-it-might-not-break-down-178542